redBorder/dswatcher/README.md

   product_type_path: org/product_type           # Path to the Product Type to verify
   fetch_interval_s: 60                          # Time between updates of the internal sensors database
   blocked_status_path: org/blocked              # Path to the block status
   update_interval_s: 30                         # Time between updates of the Chef node
+  organization_uuid_path: org/organization_uuid # Organization UUID path of the key used to block sensors
+  license_uuid_path: org/license_uuid           # License UUID path of the key used to block sensors
+  data_bag_name: rBglobal                       # Name of the data bag where the licenses are stored
+  data_bag_item: licenses                       # Item in the data bag where the licenses are stored
+  fetch_interval_s: 60                          # Time between updates of the internal sensors database
+  update_interval_s: 30                         # Time between updates of the Chef node
 ```